 Our Gardening with Indigenous Plants in Moreland (PDF 973Kb) and Sustainable Gardening also have information about planting on nature strips.

-You can then contact Council to discuss your proposed plan.
+Contact Council to discuss your proposed plan.
 Applications to plant on a nature strip need to be submitted to Council.
 The application must contain a simple sketch plan that details the site including property boundaries, footpath and driveway, existing street tree, and proposed planting with species and location of plants.

 Parking on a nature strip